CocoaPress/docs/docs/Printer/Flashing.md

 ## Prep

-- turn printer off
+- Before flashing, be sure that your printer is completely off.
-- hold erase button in USB port while turning printer back on
+- Using the erase button inside the USB panel on the left side of the printer, hold this button while turning the printer on.
+After three seconds, you can release.
-- plug printer in via USB
+- Connect the printer to your computer via USB.

 <!-- TODO Add printer hardware button photo -->

-- screen should be off, etc.
+!!! info
+    To ensure that you followed the above setup steps correctly, you'll want to ensure that your Cocoa Press' screen is *not* on.
+Nothing showing on the screen means it's in update mode.

-## Download
+### Download

 Download the preferred version of BOSSA for your computer from GitHub [here.](https://github.com/shumatech/BOSSA/releases)

 !!! caution
-    There are known issues with BOSSA not working correctly on macOS M1/M2 computers.
+    There are known issues with desktop BOSSA not working correctly on macOS M1/M2 computers.
 Please see the [below steps](#apple-silicon-mac-steps) for a workaround.

     If you're a technical user, there appears to be a workaround listed [here](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x/2) to use desktop BOSSA, but you should only use this fix if you know what you're doing.